ZihongHe/Symptom-recognition-based-on-patient-speech/README.md

 CNN/LSTM/LSTM-based End to end/ Attention model are used in this project.

-Configuration csv file is to load in parameters, keep it at the same load with code
+Configuration csv file is to load in parameters.
+Keep it at the same load path code

-You need to create two package -- "preprocess", "model" and "record" at the same load with code
+You need to create two package -- "preprocess", "model" and "record" at the same path with code

-Run main.py, and the system will generate hdf5 model, preprocessing data and record data( include model history, test score, model building time and configuration)
+Run main.py, and the system will generate hdf5 model, preprocessing data and record data(include model history, test score, model building time and configuration)

 Configuration:

-data_path:   data set package path
+data_path: your data set package path

 whether_load_preprocess: whether to load preprocessed data if it exists (or cover it)

 rate0_sig1: whether to choose rate or length of signal as MFCC's sample_rate
             (if rate: revert original sample rate of audio; if length of signal: make all MFCC shape the same without padding)

 coefficient_samplerate: coeffient of sample rate

 numcep: number of cepstrum to return

 nfilt: number of filters in the filterbank

 model_choose: which model to perform

 Lstm_hidden_num: number of hidden units of LSTM layer

-bidirectional:   whether lstm model's lstm bidirectional or not
+bidirectional: whether lstm model's lstm modules bidirectional or not

 whether_Adam: whether to perform Adam optimiser, if not perform Momentum

-Momentum gamma:  a variable of Momentum
+Momentum gamma: parameter of Momentum

 weight_decay: weight decay for Momentum

 whether_load_model: whether to load trained model if it exists (or cover it)

-record_name:   record document's name to be saved in record file
+record_name: the path you would like to save the generated record docs